Brutal [Meta]Introduction to Dependent Types in Agda

 s≤s n' m' y -> sub₀ n' m' y -- [`n = succ n'`, `m = succ n'`]

-Note, that we have [k = n, m = zero] in the first case for even.
-This means we can dot the first usage of zero to optimize the match on m away:
+Note, that since we have [m = zero, k = n] in the first case, we can actually dot the first usage of zero too to optimize the match on m away completely:

 sub₁ n .zero (z≤n .{n}) = n